ekaitz-zarraga/full-ader/README.md

 The database is stored in a really inefficient way.

-Each file is named after it's domain + `.txt` extension.
+Each file is named after its domain + `.txt` extension.
 Example:
 `domain.com.txt`

 Empty files mean there's no valid `ads.txt` file in the website or it's empty.